iancenry/vans-hire/readme.md

 - Gives us an object with info on the current status of navigation in our ap ie for example if react router is in the process of loading in a loader/ submitting a form that navigation object can give us info about that.

 ## Deferring Data
+- Since loaders do the fetching before the component renders there is a bit of a pause before we switch to the next route such that the UX feels bad/laggy adding on it the lack of a loading state which isn't needed with loaders.
+We can use deferred data to bring back the UX that when a link is clicked, we transiton to the route immediately then we get an API to render some kind of loading state

+### Promises and defer()